-- 53. The Company is in the process of identifying whether there are any transactions / balances with stuck off companies in the books of accounts. - 54.
-Shares held by the company in M/s High Class Projects Limited, a wholly owned subsidiary company, have been pledged in favor of a financial institution against financial assistance taken by the said company. - 55.
-The details pertaining to related parties' transactions are shown in a separate sheet. - 56.
+- 55. The Company has not traded or invested in Crypto currency or Virtual Currency during the financial year - 56.
+Shares held by the company in M/s High Class Projects Limited, a wholly owned subsidiary company, have been pledged in favor of a financial institution against financial assistance taken by the said company. - 57.
+The details pertaining to related parties' transactions are shown in a separate sheet. - 58.
 Previous year's figures have been regrouped and rearranged wherever considered necessary.

-RELATED PARTY DISCLOSURES
+RELATED PARTY DISCLOSURES 31.03.2023